“To hell with facts! We need stories!”

 Nobody really cares what your product can do, they want to know what it can do for them.

-Strip Away Technical Jargon in Your Story
+Storytelling Strips Away Technical Jargon

 Nothing kills connections more than droning on about technical specifications.
 Who cares if your product integrates with common ordering systems?
 What do your technical specifications actually mean for your customer’s daily life?
 Does it mean they can save money they used to spend on developers?
 Does it mean they finish projects three times faster and book revenue faster?